sanchito59/anagrams_antigrams/README.md

 ### Technologies Used

- - JavaScript/jQuery
- - Webpack Plugins
- - API
- - Jest
- - HTML5
+ - Ruby/Rails
- - CSS3/Bootstrap/SCSS
+ - Test Driven Development

 - - - -
 ### Support and Contact